MeowcaTheoRange/Dizzy-AU/README.md

 ## Where's the story??

-Any story format that'll interest you as a **casual reader** would probably be in `story/human-readable`.
+Any story format that'll interest you as a **casual reader** would probably be in `story/human-readable/` or `story/human-readable.md`.

 Any story format that'll interest you as a **developer** or an avid **REST user** would definitely be in `story/database.json`.
 This is only for automatic human-readable creation and API usage.
 Feel free to use the story's JSON file as a source for an API, just **credit the repository** of the Dizzy AU somewhere in your project.